adamtorres/rpi-cluster/raspberrypi-rpinode.md

 Plug in the USB/SATA dongle with the 500GB SSD attached.
 If there is one, the only other attached USB device should be the keyboard wireless receiver.

 Check what is currently on the drive as it will be completely formatted in a moment.
 Mount the drive to check contents if needed.
 Don't forget to unmount the drive before proceeding.
+It doesn't matter what "sda" currently has as it will be completely removed in a moment.
+In other words, be certain this is the drive you want to use.

     pi@pi-sd-card:~ $ lsblk -f